-The Fund promotes the following characteristic: it maintains a higher overall sustainability score than the Bloomberg EURO Aggregate index, based on the Investment Manager's rating system.
+The Fund promotes the following characteristic: it maintains a positive absolute sustainability score, based on the Investment Manager's rating system.
 As stated above, the sustainability score is measured by SustainEx[TM], Schroders' proprietary tool that provides an estimate of the potential social and environmental costs and benefits that an issuer may create.
 It does this by using certain metrics with respect to that issuer, and quantifying the positive (for example by paying 'fair wages') and negative (for example the carbon an issuer emits) impacts of each of those metrics to produce an aggregate measure expressed as a notional percentage of sales of the relevant underlying issuer.
 The overall sustainability score aggregates the effect of sustainability indicators including but not limited to greenhouse gas emissions, water usage, and salaries compared to the living wage.
 An issuer may be a company or a sovereign.